medvedevgroup/Repeat-Aware_Substitution_Rate_Estimator/README.md

 ### Mixture mode

-User provides a whole sequence and a set of $k$-mers in a fasta file.
+User provides a complete sequence and a set of $k$-mers in in separate FASTA files.

 ```
 ./Mutation_rate_estimator \